Latest Page Update: 15th June 2025

 PURCHASE

-The SID Interface for the RC2014 costs £49.99, plus insured/tracked shipping.
+The SID Interface costs £49.99, plus insured/tracked shipping.
 Supplied built, you just need to plug in your SID chip.

 Please also select in the drop down options if you wish the interface to be configured for the 6581 or 8580 SID chip, or if you wish the 6581 version with the 8580 SID Adapter included to allow the interface to use both types.